-This UNIGATE® features an integrated FTP-Server, which can access the file system of the device.

-The FTP-Server is password protected and can be addressed via the user name "deutschmann" and the password "deutschmann".
-Ever since the Firmware-Version 4.0 the login data can be defined by setting the Script parameter "FTP_Password" and "FTP_UserName".
+This UNIGATE[®] features an integrated FTP-Server, which allows access to the file system of the device.
+The FTP-Server is password protected.
+With the predefined user name "deutschmann" and the password "deutschmann" a connection can be established.
+The login data can be defined by setting the Script parameters "FTP Password" and "FTP UserName".